-Start with the links below to reputable health agencies and library databases below, to find statistics and basic information about the disease or condition you're researching.
+The links below lead to reputable health agencies and library databases.
+Use them to find statistics and basic information about the disease or condition you're researching.
+For help, use the green chat box on this page or email email@example.com.

 Search these sources for basic information and statistics about diseases.